Taking Charge of Your Health

 You can reduce your chances of contracting or transmitting an STI (Sexually Transmitted Infections) or STD (Sexually Transmitted Disease) by practicing safer sex through the use of barrier methods such as condoms and dental dams, getting tested regularly, testing in between sexual partners, and having open communication about sex with your partner(s).
 To learn more, visit Planned Parenthood.

 Why Should I Get Tested?

-STI’s are usually asymptomatic, meaning your body doesn’t show symptoms, making it easy for STI’s to go undetected.
+STIs are usually asymptomatic, meaning they don’t show symptoms, making it easy for STIs to go undetected.
 If past sexual partner(s) of yours have had an STI, you are at more risk for infection as well as putting future partner(s) at risk.
 Regular testing protects your health and the health of those you have sex with.

 When Should I Get Tested?

-While the Center for Disease Control does not provide generalized guidelines for testing, it is best to get tested with each new sexual partner, if you’ve had unprotected sex, or if a partner you’ve had sex with has an STI.
+The CDC offers some guidelines for certain populations.
+It is also important to consider getting tested with each new sexual partner, if you’ve had unprotected sex, or if a partner you’ve had sex with has an STI.

 Where Can I Get Tested?

 - Make an appointment with your physician